Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 ```

 The `godot-cpp` folder is automatically compiled by the install script
-`build.py` which call a command similar to these lines:
+`build.py` which calls a command similar to these lines:

 ```
 cd godot-cpp